sanoguzhan/refacto/docs/quickstart.md

 Condition should follow the order as if there is a conditional values, this should come first in the group of keys if any id is not exist in the data then ids condition should be the first in grouped keys

-The Constructer tkaes arbitary number of ordered-dictionaries and creates the Entity object each condition Operator () is overload and expect the directory path of files as string, deliemeter, and the rows to be skipped
+The Constructer takes arbitary number of ordered-dictionaries and creates the Entity object each condition Operator () is overload and expect the directory path of files as string, deliemeter, and the rows to be skipped

 *Example 0:*